Sparen/ReitOS/CONTRIBUTING.md

 ...
 TFinalize(objWindow);
 ```
-Of course, the dimensions of the window and the name should be changed.
+The dimensions of the window and the name should be changed to whatever you want.
 This code will create a Window for the Application.
+All Applications MUST have an associated Window.
 Note that height and width are locked to the available space (UNTESTED?).

 TFinalize is a task that does the following:
 ```java
 task TFinalize(objWindow) {
     while (!Obj_IsDeleted(objWindow)) {